Hot (Inna album): Commercial performance

 Hot experienced commercial success on European record charts.
 It first entered Poland's OLiS chart in August 2009 at number 28, which remained its peak position.
-In Czech Republic (ČNS IFPI), the album opened and peaked at number seven in February 2010, spending a total of 17 non-consecutive weeks on the chart.
+In the Czech Republic (ČNS IFPI), the album opened and peaked at number seven in February 2010, spending a total of 17 non-consecutive weeks on the chart.
 Similar success was achieved on France's SNEP ranking, where Hot debuted and peaked at number nine in July 2010.
-In the United Kingdom, the album reached number 34 on the UK Albums Chart in June 2011, while simultaneously debuting at the top of the UK Dance Albums Chart and at number nine on the UK Albums Download Chart.
+In the United Kingdom, the album reached number 34 on the UK Albums Chart in June 2011, while simultaneously debuting at the top of the UK Dance Albums Chart and at number nine on the UK Album Downloads Chart.
 Hot moved 500,000 units worldwide as of December 2011; tabloid Cancan estimated Inna's resulting income at €5 million.
-A further €3 million came from over 200 supporting concerts with approximatively €15,000 per date.
-As of March 2010, Hot sold 20,000 copies in Poland, while being awarded Gold in Romania by the Uniunea Producătorilor de Fonograme din România (UPFR) and Platinum in France by the Syndicat National de l'Édition Phonographique (SNEP) for 10,000 and 100,000 copies sold, respectively.
+A further €3 million came from over 200 supporting concerts with approximately €15,000 per date.
+As of March 2010, Hot had sold 20,000 copies in Poland, while being awarded Gold in Romania by the Uniunea Producătorilor de Fonograme din România (UPFR) and Platinum in France by the Syndicat National de l'Édition Phonographique (SNEP) for 10,000 and 100,000 copies sold, respectively.

 Singles

 To support Hot, five singles were released, which according to Libertatea sold a total of 500,000 copies in France as of April 2011.
 Its title track was made available in August 2008, topping the native Nielsen Music Control chart, and reaching the top 20 in various other countries.
 "Hot" was certified Silver in the United Kingdom, Gold in Denmark and Italy, Platinum in Spain and multi-Platinum in Norway and Sweden.
 The follow-up single, "Love", was released in February 2009, to modest success in selected European countries.
 "Déjà Vu", the album's third single in collaboration with Bogdan Croitoru, caused controversy when the two artists used the pseudonyms of Anni and Bob Taylor.
 Their true identities were later revealed after a time of speculation.
 "Déjà Vu" reached the top 10 in Greece, Russia, France, the Netherlands, Romania and Wallonia.
 It was certified Gold in the Netherlands.

-"Amazing" was surrounded by controversy when it was premiered in August 2009, with Romanian singer Anca Badiu sustaining that it had been originally intended for her before released by Inna, and accusing Play & Win of breach of contract.
-"Amazing" achieved similar success to its predecessors, becoming her second number one single in Romania.
+"Amazing" attracted controversy when it premiered in August 2009, with Romanian singer Anca Badiu revealing that it had been originally intended for her before released by Inna, and accusing Play & Win of breach of contract.
+"Amazing" achieved similar success to its predecessors, becoming her second number-one single in Romania.

 A last single, "10 Minutes", premiered in January 2010, and was added to later editions of Hot.
 The promotional single "I Need You for Christmas" (2009), and singles "Sun Is Up" (2010) and "Un Momento" (2011) were also featured on alternative versions of the album.